yueguoguo/yueguoguo.github.io/_posts/2021-11-12-data-science-journey.md

   and organizations from all across the world.

 There was much more interesting work done at Microsoft than what I have shared above.
-Due to the confidentiality I have to keep it disclosed.
+Due to the confidentiality I have to keep it private.
 It was in these rewarding projects where I grew my technical skills.
 Also from the projects I learnt how to work as a productive, empathetic, and humble individual as well as a team lead.
 My perspective about data science and machine learning became more